hasura/hasura-k8s-stack/README.md

 ___

-A big shoutout to the folks at [Apps Integra](https://www.appsintegra.com/) for collaborating with Hasura on this repo.
+A big shoutout to the folks at [appsintegra](https://www.appsintegra.com/) for collaborating with Hasura on this repo.